Architecture¶

 ├── migration/ SeaORM migrator

-├── builder/ Evaluator and build scheduler
+├── builder/ Evaluation queue and build status tracking

 ├── cache/ Nix binary cache server